louisblankemeier/NumpyTex/README.md

 - Can compute and add both row and column averages
 - Places a dash wherever a nan appears in the numpy table
 - Can add green color to indicate positive value, red color to indicate negative value
+- If values are percentages, can add percent signs

 ## Installation